 The caps only apply to electoral expenditure, which has a specific meaning for local elections and by-elections.
-See Fact sheet 12 - Definition of electoral expenditure to understand more about what is and what is not electoral expenditure.
+See Fact sheet 12 - Definition of electoral expenditure to understand more about what is not electoral expenditure.

 Who do expenditure caps apply to?